 History Of Feat Of St. Peter And Paul

 Saint Peter and Saint Paul were both patron saints of Rome and regarded as cornerstones of the Church.
 Saint Peter was the first pope and founder of the Roman Church, as well as one of the 12 apostles.
-He has martyred in the circus of Nero sometime around 64 AD.
+He was martyred in the circus of Nero sometime around 64 AD.
 As he was not a citizen of Rome, he was crucified.

 Saint Peter requested to be crucified upside down as he did not consider himself worthy to die in the same way as Jesus.
-He was buried next to the circus, in the Vatican Necropolis.
+He was buried next to the circus in the Vatican Necropolis.

-Saint Paul was martyred during Nero’s persecution of the Christians.
-He was not a Roman citizen and hence, his death was the more lenient beheading.
-According to legends, Saint Paul’s head bounced three times, creating a water spring with each bounce.
+Saint Paul was martyred during Nero's persecution of the Christians.
+He was not a Roman citizen, and hence, his death was the more lenient beheading.
+According to legends, Saint Paul's head bounced three times, creating a water spring with each bounce.

 Highlights Of Feast Of St. Peter And Paul

 The fishermen in the villages situated at the northern bank of Goa commence the celebration in the storm.
-The fishermen entwine their pontoons to structure boats which become temporary stages.
+The fishermen entwine their pontoons to structure boats, which become temporary stages.
 On these stages, small models of Churches and Chapels are erected.

 Feast of St. Peter and Paul Date